Agamben, Giorgio. 1999. ‘Bartleby, or, On Contingency’. In Potentialities: Collected Essays in Philosophy. Stanford University Press.

 ‘Pip’s Oceanic Voice: Speech and the Sea in <em>Moby-Dick</Em>’.
 2017.
 The Modern Language Review 112 (3). https://doi.org/10.5699/modelangrevi.112.3.0567.

 Putzi, Jennifer.
 2012.
 Identifying Marks: Race, Gender and the Marked Body in Nineteenth-Century America.
-Georgia: University of Georgia Press.
+University of Georgia Press.

 Rachman, S. 1997.
 ‘Reading Cities: Devotional Seeing in the Nineteenth Century’.
 American Literary History 9 (4): 653–75. https://doi.org/10.1093/alh/9.4.653.